wballard/starphleet/README.md

 at this without any auth, this sample assume public access.

 Fire up a machine with our AMI image or VMWare image.
 All the tools you need are preloaded, and self updating from our git.
+Any easy way to do this is with the `Vagrantfile` in this repository.

 SSH into your machine, and bootstrap it.
 Note the <hostname>.